hyperhq/runv/supervisord/README.md

-# containerd
+# supervisord

-runv-containerd is a daemon to control hypercontainer and supports the same gRPC api of the [docker-containerd](https://github.com/docker/containerd/).
+runv-supervisord is a daemon to control hypercontainer and supports the same gRPC api of the [docker-containerd](https://github.com/docker/containerd/).

 ## Getting started